 These benefits offer income replacement, typically covering 40–70% of your lost wages.
 To be eligible to receive benefits, you must meet your employer’s policy criteria, be actively at work on the eligibility date, and provide sufficient medical evidence during the claims process.

-Benefits usually begin after an elimination period of 7 to 14 days and last for three, six, or twelve months depending on the plan.
+Benefits usually begin after an elimination period of 7 to 14 days and last for three, six, or twelve months, depending on the plan.
+During this time, additional support such as food aid and access to free healthcare programs can help ease the financial burden while you’re recovering.

 Since these benefits are voluntary in Michigan, always check your specific employer’s policy.